 Hermit crabs need a natural cycle of 12 hours of light and 12 hours of dark because these conditions replicate their living conditions in the wild.

 Never leave a lamp on overnight in the enclosure.
-Instead, placing a habitat in a room with a window will enable hermit crabs to follow their natural circadian rhythms.
+Instead, placing the tank in a room with a window enables hermit crabs to follow their natural circadian rhythms.